 2015-Present, Faculty Associate in Gender Studies, CSU, Stanislaus

 Dr. Wellman joined the faculty of the Master of Public Administration program in 2012 and currently serves as the MPA Program Co-Director, in addition to an appointment as the university's Faculty Coordinator of High Impact Practices.
 Dr. Wellman is a 2011 Ph.D. graduate of the School of Public Administration at the University of Nebraska at Omaha.

-His research interests focus primarily on transportation policymaking, specifically on the role of administrator perceptions of social equity in transportation decision-making.
-Dr. Wellman's research revolves around questions of how car-centric transportation planning practices contribute to income inequality and disenfranchises marginalized communities.
+His research interests focus primarily on transportation policymaking, specifically on the role of administrative discrestion in transportation decision-making.
+Dr. Wellman's research questions how car-centric transportation planning practices contribute to societal inequities and the marginalization of car-less communities.
 Dr. Wellman is a frequent contributor to the University of South Florida Center for Urban Transportation Research's webinar series and also served as Chair of ASPA's Section for Transportation Policy & Administration.
 His teaching areas include public administration theory, public sector ethics, and social justice theory.

 Wellman, G.C.
 (2016).
 "Transit paradise lost: What transit agency administrators say hinders them from pursuing social justice and fairness."
 Public Works Management & Policy, 21(3), pp. 201-219.